Overview

 - LED orientation and meter placement are common practical errors.
 Model these explicitly before

-students build independently.
+you build independently.

 - Set a short diagram-drawing task so the symbol knowledge stays secure between lessons.